A Galois connection between classical and intuitionistic logics. II: Semantics: Abstract

 \section{Abstract}

-Three classes of models of QHC, the joint logic of problems and propositions, are constructed and analyzed, including a class of sheaf models that is closely related to solutions of some actual mathematical problems (such as solutions of algebraic equations) and combines the familiar Leibniz--Euler--Venn semantics of classical logic with a BHK-type semantics of intuitionistic logic.
+Three classes of models of QHC, the predicate joint logic of problems and propositions, are constructed, including a class of subset/sheaf-valued models that is related to solutions of some actual problems (such as solutions of algebraic equations).

-We also describe a first-order theory $T$ over QHC intended to capture the spirit of the ancient Greek tradition of geometry, as presented in Euclid's {\it Elements}.
-The ancients observed, in what was presumably a consensus view emerging from an earlier debate, a distinction between problems and postulates vs.\ theorems and axioms (which can also be inferred from the grammar of Euclid's text) and the logical interdependence between the two realms. $T$ formalizes this in terms of the connectives $\oc$ and $\wn$ of QHC.
-The purely classical fragment of $T$ is shown to coincide with Tarski's weak elementary geometry, and the purely intuitionistic one with Beeson's ``intuitionistic Tarski geometry''.